Telecommunication-Telemedia-Assessment/avt_vibe/README.md

-# AVT-VIBE -- Video bitrate estimation model
+# AVT-VIBE -- Video bitrate estimation models

 This is the repository of two video bitrate estimation models, which have been developed for the [ICIP 2024 GRAND CHALLENGE ON VIDEO COMPLEXITY](https://cd-athena.github.io/GCVC/index.html)